2025-05-17

 Alipay or WeChat payment schemes and tried to find an ATM in a

 virtually cashless society.
+Don't make that mistake.

 Equipment needed